aibgr/Trix-3DQ-AV-Platform/README.md

 This project only showcase its capability for both-side parking with 3D Fully Mechanical Simulation with Webots!

-All the source code will be piblic after journal publication of 3DQ Series.
+All the source code will be public after journal publication of 3DQ Series.

 Cheers!